-NSG 3350 Case Management in Healthcare (2)
+NSG 3350 Case Management in Healthcare (3)

 Provides theoretical foundation and practical information about case management in healthcare.
-Introduces the roles of the nursing case manager in a changing health care environment.
+Introduces the roles of the nursing case manager in a changing healthcare environment.
+Prerequisite: NSG 3309/3310 or NSG 3345/3346.

-Prerequisite: NSG 3325.

 NSG 3370 Professional Nursing (2)